arielkhait/QFC-Comp/README.md

-QFC Compeititon Code and Presentations
+QFC Competition Code and Presentations